 Transparency and accountability are at the forefront of all that we do at Imagine Schools.
 The same level of transparency and accountability that is expected of Imagine Schools Non-Profit is expected of each of the schools operated by Imagine.

 These two indicators are driven by the Six Measures of Excellence.
 We use these measures each year to grade our Imagine Schools based on several inputs provided by each school.
 Several data collection methods are used throughout the year to provide indicators of progress toward adhering to the Measures of Excellence.

 Below are the Six Measures of Excellence and the methods used to collect the data that are employed to assign a grade in each:

 - STAR— Computer adaptive assessment for screening and progress monitoring.

 - PARCC — Students will take the appropriate state-mandated testing, which will provide evidence of Adequate Yearly Progress.

 - Annual parent choice survey — This survey is administered in the spring of each school year to all families.
 The results are used to determine the level of satisfaction that our families have with the schools we operate.

-- New student enrollment and eligible returning student re-enrollment rates — Parents who are satisfied with the school will generally re-enroll their children for the following school year.
-In addition, successful schools will generally have a high number of new student enrollments and wait lists.
+- New scholar enrollment and eligible returning scholar re-enrollment rates — Parents who are satisfied with the school will generally re-enroll their children for the following school year.
+In addition, successful schools will generally have a high number of new scholar enrollments and wait lists.